jasoncable/i-can-program-too/manuscript/Introduction.md

 # Introduction

+> "I'm not a great programmer; I'm just a good programmer with great habits."
+> ―Kent Beck

 This is a book for those who are interested in learning how to program.
 It introduces C#, a modern object-oriented, cross-platform language that is used extensively in business and web applications.
 It provides a robust library of functionality that increases cross-platform capabilities and prevents programmers from constantly having to implement basic and advanced functionality from networking to I/O operations to security functions.
 C# and .NET have a vibrant developer community and are commercially supported by Microsoft.

 I have been programming C# since its public release in early 2002.
 I have used it for web development, system administration, and database applications.
 I have used it in the educational, financial, telecom, warehouse management, and procurement sectors.
 C# is not the first language I learned to program, but it has been my most productive.